Emergency Dentistry Torrance

 • They have more knowledge and experience dealing with dental problems

-• The wait times are significantly less than an ER lobby
+• The wait times are significantly less than in an ER lobby

 Now, there are exceptions when you should get to an ER over the dentist’s office.
 If you are experiencing continual bleeding, increased swelling, or a broken or fractured jaw, contact us but head straight to the emergency room for immediate medical attention.